apache/druid/docs/ingestion/native-batch.md

 in your `partitionDimension` is also unequally distributed.
 Therefore, to avoid imbalance in data layout, review the distribution of values in your source data before deciding on a partitioning strategy.

-> In order for segment pruning to be effective and translate into better query performance, you _must_ use
+For segment pruning to be effective and translate into better query performance, you must use
 > the `partitionDimension` at query time.
 You can concatenate values from multiple
 > dimensions into a new dimension to use as the `partitionDimension`.
 In this case, you
 > must use that new `partitionDimension` dimension in your